Fall of Saigon: Capitulation and final surrender announcement

 The Tank Brigade 203 soldiers entered the Palace and found Minh and all members of his cabinet sitting and waiting for them.
-The political commissar Lieutenant colonel Bui Van Tung arrived at the Palace 10 minutes after the first tanks.
-Minh realised this was the highest ranking officer around then said: "We are waiting to hand over the cabinet", Tung replied immediately: "You have nothing to hand over but your unconditional surrender to us".
+The political commissar Lieutenant colonel Bùi Văn Tùng arrived at the Palace ten minutes after the first tanks.
+Minh realised this was the highest-ranking officer around then said: "We are waiting to hand over the cabinet", Tung replied immediately: "You have nothing to hand over but your unconditional surrender to us".
 Tung then wrote a speech announcing the surrender and dissolution of what remained of the South Vietnamese government.
-He then escorted Minh to the Radio Saigon to read it in order to avoid further needless bloodshed.
+He then escorted Minh to the Radio Saigon to read it to avoid further needless bloodshed.
 The surrender announcement was recorded by German journalist Börries Gallasch's tape recorder.

-Colonel Bùi Tín, a military journalist was at the Palace around noon to witnessed the events.
-In his memoir, he confirmed that Lt.-Col Bui Van Tung was the one accepted the surrender and wrote the statement for Minh.
-However, in an interview with WGBH Educational Foundation in 1981, he falsely claimed that he was the first high officer met Minh and accepted the surrender (with Tung's words).
+Colonel Bùi Tín, a military journalist was at the Palace around noon to witness the events.
+In his memoir, he confirmed that Lt.-Col Bùi Văn Tùng was the one who accepted the surrender and wrote the statement for Minh.
+However, in an interview with WGBH Educational Foundation in 1981, he falsely claimed that he was the first high officer who met Minh and accepted the surrender (with Tung's words).
 This claim was repeated after his defection from Vietnam and sometimes cited mistakenly by foreign correspondents and historians.

 At 2:30 Minh announced the formal surrender of South Vietnam:

-Lieutenant colonel Bui Van Tung then took the microphone and announced, "We, the representatives for the forces of the Liberation Army of South Vietnam, solemnly declare that the City of Saigon was completely liberated.
+Bùi Văn Tùng then took the microphone and announced, "We, the representatives for the forces of the Liberation Army of South Vietnam, solemnly declare that the City of Saigon was completely liberated.
 We accepted the unconditional surrender of General Dương Văn Minh, the president of the Saigon administration".
 This announcement marked the end of the Vietnam War.